 The loss of the Haven Well as a water source (which contributed approximately 10% of the water system's overall capability) has reduced the amount of water that can be provided to the system.
-Currently the pump in the Collins Well has been removed for maintenance and improvements are being made to the well building.
-The Collins Well is anticipated to be back on-line the second week of June.
 At this time the water supply capability is considered Below Normal.